Election 2018: DCMP Accessible Media, Teaching Ideas, and Resources on Elections and Voting

-Whether you're focused on the presidential election or local elections, DCMP has accessible resources to support you.
-These include 45 described and captioned videos!
-We also have compiled some sources of information concerning the "Help America Vote Act" and other resources of special interest to voters who are blind or deaf.
+Whether you're focused on national, state, or local elections, DCMP has accessible resources to support your classroom.
+These include dozens of described and captioned videos for all grade levels.
+We also have compiled sources of information concerning the "Help America Vote Act" and other resources of special interest to voters who are blind or deaf.

 The potential of the disabled as a voting bloc has also attracted attention in this 2016 campaign.
 Overall, Americans with disabilities have thought about the upcoming election and care about who wins at rates similar to Americans without disabilities.
 However, on the whole, those with disabilities are less likely to turn out to vote on Election Day, as they face a number of obstacles to voting.